What is a Florida VA Loan?

 These amounts are based on the cost of living for each county, but the VA loan limits in Florida are typically around $453,100.
 It is not a guarantee that you will be approved for this full amount, but this is the maximum that a lender will consider while still maintaining the benefits of the program.

-A military mortgage that exceeds these VA loan limits in Florida will require some type of down payment.
+Besides, a military mortgage that exceeds these VA loan limits in Florida will require some type of down payment.

 VA St. Petersburg Regional Loan Center